mainkoon81/ADAPT-research-prep-02-Fintech-/README.md

 ### C> Matching and Propensity Scores
-The randomization can fix the **confounders**.
+The randomization can kill the **confounders**.
 <img src="https://user-images.githubusercontent.com/31917400/84579891-cc8c4d00-adc9-11ea-96ff-4190813bbe1f.jpg"/>

 a) Matching
- - Match individuals in the treatment group (A=1) to people in the control group (A=0), but we'll match them on covariates X. So.. for each treated person, we'll try to find a control person who has the same values of X.
+ - **Match individuals** in the treatment group (A=1) to people in the control group (A=0), but we'll match them on covariates X..In other words, for each treated person, we'll try to find a control person who has the same values of X.
    - For example, in tha case where older people are more likely to get (A=1), and at younger ages, there are more people with (A=0).
 In a randomized trial via Matching, for any particular age, there should be about the same number of treated and untreated people.
+ -